GB127/SJ-rando/README.md

 # Modes:
     -> Normal : This is the normal mode.
 No major changes.
     -> reckless : This mode will remove the constraints that block you from being a true bulldozer.
 Fear not of the walls nor enemies with this mode!
+Note that this doesn't remove the OHKO collisions from the last level.
         -> disable any rocket damage from enemies bullet.
         -> Disable any rocket damage from wall collisions.